 Disclosure: This post may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.

-Green tea has become a thing these days, especially in smoothies, baking and other beverages.
-But who would have thought that matcha green tea would rise to fame in the beauty industry and modern skin care.
+Green tea has become a thing these days, especially in smoothies, baking, and other beverages.
+But who would have thought that matcha green tea would rise to fame in the beauty industry and modern skincare?

-In Japanese culture, matcha green tea has been around for centuries, and it has been known to ward off free radicals and bring a sense of calmness to the mind.
+In Japanese culture, matcha green tea has been around for centuries, and it has been known to ward off free radicals and bring a sense of calmness to mind.

 - EGCG is a potent anti-inflammatory.

-- Diminishes redness.
+- Helps diminish redness.

 - Shrinks pimples.